ushapaul/Task3-e-learning-platform/README.md

 # E-Learning Platform UI

+COMPANY : CODETECH IT SOLUTUON

+NAME : KAMPALI USHA PAUL

+INTERN ID : CT04DM1183

+DOMAIN : FRONT END DEVELOPMENT

+DURATION : 4 WEEKS

+MENROR : NEELA SANTOSH

+As part of the CODTECH internship, Task 4 involves designing the front-end of an e-learning platform.
+The interface should include essential features such as course listing, progress tracking, and video embedding.
+The deliverable is a well-styled, interactive multi-page user interface.
+Interns are expected to store all their work-related code and files in a GitHub repository and maintain proper commenting practices within their code.
+A completion certificate will be provided at the end of the internship.

+output:

 This project is a modern, multi-page front-end for an E-Learning Platform, built with React, React Router, and Tailwind CSS.
 It features a beautiful gradient UI, course listing, progress tracking, and video embedding.

 ## Features